ManishSRawat/Indiazon/README.md

 *   **Responsive Design:** The application is designed to work well on various devices.

 ## Getting Started
+Dive into the code and set up your own Indiazon store!

 To get started with this project: